coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

 ## Deployment requirements

-### CoreOS version

-All Kubernetes controllers and nodes must use CoreOS version 962.0.0 or greater for the `kubelet-wrapper` script to be present in the image.
-If you wish to use an earlier version (e.g. from the 'stable' channel) see [kubelet-wrapper](kubelet-wrapper.md) for more information.

 ### Kubernetes pod network

 This configuration uses the [flannel][coreos-flannel] overlay network to manage the [pod network][pod-network].
 Many bare metal configurations may instead have an existing self-managed network.
 In this scenario, it is common to use [Calico][calico-networking] to manage pod network policy while omitting the overlay network, and interoperating with existing physical network gear over BGP.